timisbusy/trischedule/Readme.md

 I intend to continue work on this project in the near future.
 Next steps include:
 * Add documentation of objective function and constraints.
-* Create docker image to ease sharing.
+* Create docker image to ease sharing/deployment.
+* Better separation of concerns in files, initial weekly plan out of jupyter notebook.
+* Update input and output formats to be easier to use.
 * Add unit tests.